kdowswell/kdowswell.github.io/_posts/2020-05-03-from-idea-to-app.md

 ## Create Ionic App Step by Step Guide

 ### The Idea
+Coming up with an idea can seem like a huge thing to overcome.
+But breaking it down into simple steps can help!

 - Is there a need for your product in the market?
 	- You need to talk to target users of your app to ensure need is there.
 	- Understand current pain points from target users.